szhajdu/ai-spell-checker-chrome-ext/README.md

     ```
 4. Open Chrome and navigate to `chrome://extensions/`.
 5. Enable "Developer mode" by toggling the switch in the top right corner.
-6. Click on "Load unpacked" and select the `dist` folder from the project
+6. Click on "Load unpacked" and select the `dist` folder from the project.

 ## Usage